Frequently Asked Questions About B2B Marketing –Essential Basics

 - Profile/persona of the ideal client

-- Workflow and timeline of a typical sales scenario
+- Workflow and timeline of the typical buying journey (aka sales process)

 - Success stories and barriers from the sales team and other front-line employees